 Beef is the culinary term for meat that came from a full-grown cattle about two years old, particularly skeletal muscle.
 It is classified as red meat — a term used for the flesh of mammals, which contains higher amounts of iron than chicken or fish.
 We have been eating beef since prehistoric times, and it is a good source of high-quality protein and nutrients, which is vital for a healthy diet.
 It plays an essential role in at least one of our daily meals.
 There are at least 50 breeds of beef cattle, but fewer than 10 make up most cattle produced.
 Some significant kinds are Angus, Hereford, Charolais, and Brahman.

-More beef is consumed on Memorial Day than any other day, with the 4th of July and Labor Day usually tieing for 2nd place.
+- More beef is consumed on Memorial Day than any other day, with the 4th of July and Labor Day usually tied for 2nd place.

 Cattle: Large ruminant animals with horns and cloven hoofs, domesticated for meat or milk